elmiko/sparkhara-sources/whirlwind_caravan/README.md

 ## data whirlwind

-read a log file and send it line by line over the openstack queue service(zaqar).
+read a log file and send it line by line over an amqp message broker.

 ## caravan pathfinder